-Programs UNO offers graduate certificates and advanced degrees in 32 master’s programs and nine doctoral programs, with on-campus and select online formats.
+UNO offers graduate certificates and advanced degrees in 32 master’s programs and nine doctoral programs, with on-campus and select online formats.
 All graduate programs involve a rigorous mix of scholarship and research, providing comprehensive instruction across each specialized area while refining students’ independent investigation and evaluation skills.
-To successfully get through each program, students must exceed all minimum requirements, demonstrating mastery of all subject matters in exams, research, and presentations.
+To successfully complete each program, students must exceed all minimum requirements, demonstrating mastery of all subject matter in exams, research, and presentations.

 Graduate degree programs are currently offered through:

 - The College of Liberal Arts, Education & Human Development

 - The Dr. Robert A. Savoie College of Engineering